Faultless/paratoner-blog/_posts/2017-07-20-a-change-of-pace.md

 I'm glad you asked!
 In the past, I've fallen into the illusion that I can change multiple major bad aspects of my life at the same time and in a minimal amount of time.
 After all, how hard is it to just focus on your tasks and follow a strict schedule 18 hours a day for the next 10 years?

 **_It's not that simple._**

+Change is progressive, and humans resist change by nature.
+In order to turn change into an enjoyable experience, one has to go the **routine building route**:

+-